publicprofilelily/SimpleTodolist/README.md

+# All requirements is reached but these are the
-# Comments after code-review comparison
+# comments after code-review and comparison

 It is cleaner to have a new menu for sorting by project or due date